 Description: This medium to large snake (20-48 in, 76-122 cm) almost always has some hints of reddish or orange in its pattern.
-Their body color can be orange, brown or gray, and they have a series of orange or brown square blotches outlined in black going down their back.
+Their body color can be orange, brown or gray, and they have a series of deep-orange, square blotches outlined in black going down their back.
 The sides have alternating smaller blotches.
 The top of the head has a spear shaped blotch with the tip of the point meeting between, or just behind the eyes.
-The belly is pale to white in color with dark marking resembling a nearly-checkered pattern.
+The belly is pale to white in color with a dark, nearly-checkered pattern.

 Similar Species: Cornsnakes are frequently mistaken for venomous Copperheads (Agkistrodon contortrix).
-Copperheads have a notably wider head and hour glass pattern going down their body that does not have black margins.
-The Prairie Kingsnake (Lampropeltis calligaster) and the Eastern Rat Snake (Pantherophis alleghaniensis) may resemble Corn Snakes in some color morphs, but they both lack the spear point pattern on the top of the head.
+Copperheads have a notably wider head that is unpatterned and have an hour glass pattern going down their body that does not have black margins.
+The Prairie Kingsnake (Lampropeltis calligaster) and the Eastern Rat Snake (Pantherophis alleghaniensis) may resemble Cornsnakes, but they both lack the spear point pattern on the top of the head.

 Distribution: The Red Cornsnake is found in the Southeastern United States.
-From Southern New Jersey down to Peninsular Florida.
-Then west to Eastern Louisiana.
+From Southern New Jersey down to Peninsular Florida and into Eastern Louisiana.

 Contributed by Jake Zadik (2/24/2020)